Toronto to Vancouver by RailAccommodations

-Please note: Due to the unavailability of a reliable signal along much of the route, Wi-Fi is not available onboard The Canadian.
+Please note: Due to lack of a reliable signal along much of the route, Wi-Fi is not available onboard The Canadian.
 However, connecting to Wi-Fi may be possible at these stations: Toronto, Winnipeg, Edmonton, Jasper, and Vancouver.
 Cellular phone service may be available in some areas.

 Fairmont Hotel Vancouver